Screenly/Anthias/README.md

 Here's how you add content to your Screenly box:

- * Point your browser to the URL displayed on the screen at boot.
+ * Point your browser to the URL displayed on the screen at boot (from a different computer).
  * Click 'Add asset.'
   * Provide a name of the asset, the URL to the asset, and the asset type and click 'Submit.'
  * Click 'Schedule asset.'